tale-toul/OCP4baremetalIPI/README.md

     For the speical case of the web console and oauth service, the URL must use the internal DNS domain (https://console-openshift-console.apps.ocp4.tale.net and  https://oauth-openshift.apps.ocp4.tale.net).
 This can be achieved by adding this names to the hosts file in the local host.

 ## Enable Internal Image Registry
-In the case of a berametal IPI Openshift cluster, the internal image registry is not available after installation, this can be verified by checking the value of managementState in the registry configuration, if the value is __Removed__ the registry is not available:
+In a berametal IPI Openshift cluster, the internal image registry is not available after installation, this can be verified by checking the value of managementState in the registry configuration, if the value is __Removed__ the registry is not available:

 ```
-oc get configs.imageregistry/cluster -o yaml
+$ oc get configs.imageregistry/cluster -o yaml
 ...
 spec:
   logLevel: Normal
   managementState: Removed
 ...
 ```
-The reason is that no storage for the image registry has been configured.
+The reason for this is that no storage for the image registry has been configured.
 Follow the instruction in the official documentation [Configuring the registry for bare metal ](https://docs.openshift.com/container-platform/4.9/registry/configuring_registry_storage/configuring-registry-storage-baremetal.html) to setup the image registry.

 In this example the storage will be provided by additional volumes added to the worker KVM VMs